ISRAEL/PALESTINE AND THE DEATH OF DIALOGUE

 Blocked On “X”

 As the months passed and the horror of war continued to unfold, the increasingly hyper-charged polarization of this conflict played out worldwide.
-In this context, I’d regularly see Vince’s posts on X advocating for the Palestinian cause, and from time to time I’d respectfully jump into the comments where I felt he was not holding Hamas to account for their responsibility in this ongoing war.
+In this context, I’d regularly see my colleague’s posts on X advocating for the Palestinian cause, and from time to time I’d respectfully jump into the comments where I felt he was not holding Hamas to account for their responsibility in this ongoing war.

 At the height of the “tentifada” protests at American university campuses, senior American Buddhist teachers Joan Halifax Roshi and Jon Kabot-Zinn posted on X their support for the student-occupied encampments (they said it reminded them of the ’60s).